Eric Mattson: Career

 Mattson serves as a captain in the Joliet Fire Department and is President of the Joliet Fire Officers Local 2399 union.

 Mattson announced his candidacy for the 43rd District in February 2022 after incumbent John Connor announced he would not seek re-election in 2022.
 In May 2022, Mattson was appointed to the Illinois State Senate by local Democratic Party leaders to fill the vacancy caused by Connor's early resignation.
 Local news reported that Burke Schuster, Chairman of the Will County Democratic Central Committee who played a key role for the appointment, is also an officer in the Joliet Fire Department and is Vice President of the Joliet Fire Officers Local 2399.

 Mattson pledged to focus on mental health resources, while primary opponent Rachel Ventura focused on environmental issues.
 Ventura won the Democratic nomination on June 28, 2022.

-As of July 2022, Senator Mattson is a member of the following Illinois Senate committees:
+During his tenure, Mattson was a member of the following Illinois Senate committees: